FAYPWC.COM

 Davis is a retired U.S. Army Engineer Officer and served as a member of the Fayetteville City Council representing District 6, from 2019-2022.
 He has also served as Chair of the City Planning Commission and Vice Chair of the Joint Appearance Commission, and Teen Court Judge for Cumberland County.
 He is presently an Adjunct Instructor at Methodist University, where he teaches Leadership and Youth Ministry Leadership.
 In 2023, he was appointed to the North Carolina Board of Science, Technology, and Innovation as a Member at Large.

 A native of Orangeburg, S.C., he received a dual Bachelor of Science Degree in Physics and Chemistry, in 1999 from South Carolina State University.
-He received his M.A. in Leadership and Management from Webster University in May 2019 and is pursuing his D Min in Pastoral Leadership at Andersonville Theological Seminary.
-Davis is married and he and wife, Demetria, have five children.
+He received his M.A. in Leadership and Management from Webster University in May 2019, and a Doctorate Degree in Biblical Exposition from Andersonville Theological Seminary in 2024.
+Dr. Davis is married; he and wife, Demetria, have five children and 2 grand-children.